AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 --------------------------------------------

-For source coverage criteria, |gcvcov| :option:`--annotate=report` produces a summary that lists all the :term:`coverage violations` (failure to satisfy some aspect of a coverage criterion) relevant to the set of assessed criteria.
+For source coverage criteria, |gcvcov| :option:`--annotate=report` produces a summary that lists all the :term:`coverage violations <Coverage Violation>` (failure to satisfy some aspect of a coverage criterion) relevant to the set of assessed criteria.

 The report features explicit start/end of report notifications and at least three sections in between: Assessment Context, Coverage Violations, and Analysis Summary.
-A few variations are introduced when :term:`exemption regions` are in scope.
+A few variations are introduced when :term:`exemption regions <Exemption Region>` are in scope.
 See the :ref:`exemptions` section for more details on their use and effect on the output reports.

 If :option:`--dump-units-to -` is also on the command line, a *UNITS OF INTEREST* section is produced, which contains the list of units considered